tsmaster/jotto/README.md

 wrote overlap_int(), which just checks to see if the and is non-zero.

 Also, I wrote a preprocessing step that checks to see if the word at index a overlaps with the word at index b, where a < b.
+I then maintain a hashtable, indexed on a, of all b values that do not overlap.
 This allows me to only consider words that have at least one previous word that works, and then use the overlap_int() test for the others.

 Time: 1m3s